ribru17/portfolio-site-solid/README.md

 ## Running

-To run this project clone it and then run `npm install` followed by `npm start` in the cloned directory.
+To run this project clone it and then run `npm install` followed by `npm run dev` in the cloned directory.
 This will only run the client - you don't need to worry about the server as it is hosted separately on Render.com.

 ## Server